Pacific Southwest, Region 9: Superfund

 - Environmentally Sensitive Area

-Groundwater in the shallow and subshallow aquifers in the Main Base is contaminated with trichloroethylene (TCE) and benzene.
+Groundwater in the shallow and subshallow aquifers in the Main Base is contaminated with trichloroethylene (TCE).
 Additionally, groundwater underlying a residential housing area located adjacent to the southwest portion of the Base is contaminated with cis-1,2-dichloroethylene (DCE).
 There are currently institutional controls to prevent the use of the groundwater until the groundwater is treated to drinking water standards.
 The site also has two landfills with institutional controls to prevent exposure to the landfill contents.

 Who is Involved